 - How well does the accountantexplain tax treatment options?

 - Was he or she kind, gentle and understanding?

 - How does the office handle calls or enquiries?

 - How long do you have to wait for an appointment?

 - How are bills handled?

 - Are you dealing with the principal or senior member of the firm?

 - Your Current Lawyer— Your lawyer may be able to provide some names of trusted accountants in your area or who work remotely.

-- Your Local Accounting Society —An accredited accounting society can provide names of dentists who are current and members of good standing.
+- Your Local Accounting Society —An accredited accounting society can provide names of accountants who are current and members of good standing.

-If you are looking for a Accounting Bookkeeper, the Aussie Bloggers team can recommend Sydney based All That Counts.
-You can read more about them and their range of services here: https://www.allthatcounts.com.au/
+If you are looking for a Accountant or Bookkeeper, the Aussie Bloggers team can recommend Sydney based Inline Partners.
+You can read more about them and their range of services here: https://inlinepartners.com.au